podcast

 Year in Review pt 1 - buses & infrastructure

-Send us a textIt’s a been a banner first season on the Mechanics of Transportation, from being a sparkle of an idea to keep my foot in the transportation world after getting let go from a job at a public radio station as a transportation reporter, to producing 17 episodes in which I got to nerd out with people about infrastructure, biking and gaining listeners in Europe, it’s been a fun ride.
-So as the year winds down, I’m taking snippets from the interviews you may have missed and putting...
+Send a textIt’s a been a banner first season on the Mechanics of Transportation, from being a sparkle of an idea to keep my foot in the transportation world after getting let go from a job at a public radio station as a transportation reporter, to producing 17 episodes in which I got to nerd out with people about infrastructure, biking and gaining listeners in Europe, it’s been a fun ride.
+So as the year winds down, I’m taking snippets from the interviews you may have missed and putting them he...

 2024-12-16